An eco-friendly and portable wood burning stove that powers your devices while you cook

 I was blown away at how well this innovative little stove hummed with efficiency on its first use.
 And although I desperately wanted to love it, there was no way I was willing to risk it out wild camping again.

 But stuff doesn’t win awards for nothing.
 So what was I missing?
-The stove’s updated thermoelectrics create even more from fire than previous versions.
+The stove’s updated thermoelectrics create even more electricity from fire than previous versions.
 And as a result, the USB charge out provides 50% more power.
 Plus, it’s a really popular bit of kit that seems to be loved by many.

-After that first trip I spent a good while only using it in my back garden for fear that using it in the wild would totally destroy my love for altogether.
+After that first trip I spent a good while only using it in my back garden for fear that using it in the wild would totally destroy my love for camp cooking altogether.
 I wanted to be much more sure that I could use it to its full potential before taking it out again.
 And so far, the results have been much, much better.

 Useability